Projects

 FinRegLab

-As FinRegLab’s Senior Manager of Small Business Research, Karla leads research initiatives to understand how innovations in lending to small businesses can drive financial inclusion.
-She brings extensive experience as a researcher across non-profit, management consulting, and private sector roles.
-Prior to FinRegLab, Karla worked in small business card lending at Capital One, designing credit policies to expand access to credit for subprime small businesses.
-She brings a passion for financial equity and inclusion and a first-hand understanding of the challenges industry actors face in applying innovations in underwriting.
-Karla holds a Bachelor’s degree in Political Science and Global Studies from UCLA, where she graduated summa cum laude with Departmental Highest Honors.
+As Director of Small Business Research, Karla designs and leads FinRegLab’s initiatives to explore innovations in lending to small businesses with the goal of increasing access to financial services.
+She brings extensive experience as a researcher across non-profit, management consulting and private sector roles.
+Prior to joining FinRegLab, Karla worked in small business card lending at Capital One designing credit policies and products tailored to the needs of subprime small business owners and startups.
+She is passionate about the role of technology in closing gaps in the small business financial ecosystem and has first-hand knowledge of the challenges banks and other lenders face in implementing innovations in underwriting.
+Karla holds a bachelor’s degree in political science and global studies from UCLA.

 Paula Ochiel